CasualPokePlayer/GSE/README.md

 * Volume uses logarithmic scaling, not linear scaling (more in line with how humans perceive loudness)

 [^1]: TASes are created with the [BizHawk](https://github.com/TASEmulators/BizHawk) project, which shares the same Game Boy / Game Boy Color emulation core.
 GSE itself does not have TAS creation capabilities.
-[^2]: As of now, Game Boy Advance emulation should not be assumed to be completely accurate to console for speedrunning timing purposes.
+[^2]: Game Boy Advance emulation should be accurate to console for speedrunning timing purposes.
+However, this has only been confirmed for Pokémon games (a difficult feat in itself).
 Individual speedrunning communities should decide how to treat emulation for their boards.
-This situation is subject to change.
 [^3]: Input logs are not intended as a sole source of proof for a run, but rather a secondary source if video proof is not enough or comes into question.
 Runners can find all their inputs logs within GSE's user folder, which can be easily opened in the `Paths...` settings.
 Run verifiers can play back input logs using [InputLogPlayer](https://github.com/CasualPokePlayer/InputLogPlayer).
 [^4]: Linux users might not get an automatically scaled GUI, due to X11 not providing reliable DPI info.
 GUI scaling can be overriden by the GSE_SCALE environment variable.